kleros/json-to-ipfs/README.md

 1. Clone this repo;
 2. Duplicate `.env.example` and rename it to `.env`.
 Fill the IPFS_GATEWAY variables.
 3. Paste the JSON file to be uploaded on the root and name it `input.json`.
-4. Run `yarn` to install dependencies and then `yarn start` to upload.
+4. Run `yarn` to install dependencies and then `yarn up` to upload.

 ## Other Scripts